daivik05/signature_personality_prediction/README.md

 ### Dataset

 The dataset used for training and testing is located in the `archive` directory.
 It contains separate folders for training, testing, and validation.
+The dataset has been used for this project was downloaded from [`Kaggle`](https://www.kaggle.com/datasets/robinreni/signature-verification-dataset).

 ### Models